 Managing all communications to avoid statements that could harm your defense

-In some cases, an attorney can also investigate whether other parties share liability, such as another driver, a vehicle manufacturer, or a government entity responsible for road maintenance, thereby reducing your share of the damages.
+In some cases, an attorney can investigate whether other parties share liability, like another driver or a vehicle maker.
+They may also check if a government agency is responsible for road maintenance.
+This can reduce your share of the damages.

 What Coverage Options Reduce the Risk?